Learning Generalized Diffusions using an Energetic Variational Approach: Numerical Examples

 \subsection{Corrupted observations}

 \begin{example} .
 In this example, we provide a simple comparison between our EnVarA-based learning framework and a PDE-based learning framework for corrupted observations aiming to show the robustness of our method.
-To be more specific, motivated by the PDE-based learning framework \cite{PINNinverse1,Yannis1,Yannis2,Yannis3}, we construct the following loss function based on the Fokker-Planck equation \eqref{eqn:FPE_generalizedDiff}
+To be more specific, motivated by the PDE-based learning framework \cite{PINNinverse1,Yannis1,Yannis2,Yannis3}, we construct the following loss function based on the Fokker--Planck equation \eqref{eqn:FPE_generalizedDiff}

-where the drift term $\bm a=-\frac{\sigma^2}{2}\grad\psi$, $f_i^j=f(x_i(t_j))$, $\bm a_i=\bm a(x_i)$, and $\sigma_i=\sigma(x_i)$.
+where the drift term $\bm a=-\frac{\sigma^2}{2}\grad\psi$, $f_{i,j}(t)=f_j(x_i,t)$, $\bm a_i=\bm a(x_i)$, and $\sigma_i=\sigma(x_i)$.
 The spatial derivatives are discretized using the central difference scheme instead of automatic differentiation.
 In practice, the potential function $\psi$ or the noise intensity $\sigma$ should be replaced by a neural network.
 We choose a non-symmetric double-well potential function $\psi=\frac{1}{2}x^4-x^2+x$ and a constant noise intensity $\sigma=1.5$ as the ground truths.
-For the sake of simplicity, we assume the noise intensity is known and aim to learn the potential function from the steady-state density data ($1$ group data as mentioned in Example~\ref{ex:potential}, so we use $50000$ epochs to train the models in this example).
+For simplicity, we assume the noise intensity is known and aim to learn the potential function from the steady-state density data.